Que (What)

 🔍 Pronunciation Breakdown

 - Sont: Don't pronounce the 't'.
 Just a nasal 'on'.
+BUT in inversion (sont-ils), the 't' links to the next vowel.

-- Êtes: Pronounce the 't' at the end sharply.
+- Êtes: Pronounce the 't' sharply.
+Sounds like "eht".

 - Es: Sounds exactly like the letter 'A' or 'È'.
-Silent 's'.
+The 's' is silent.

 📝 Grammar & Usage

-- Ils/Elles Sont: They are (Plural).
+- Ils/Elles sont: They are (Plural) —

-- Vous Êtes: You are (Formal/Plural).
+sont= ਹਨ - Vous êtes: You are (Formal/Plural) —

-- Tu Es: You are (Informal/Singular).
+êtes= ਹੋ - Tu es: You are (Informal) —

 💬 Sentence Bank